Hemaris diffinis

 Hemaris diffinis, the snowberry clearwing, is a moth of the family Sphingidae.
 This moth is sometimes called "hummingbird moth" or "flying lobster".
 This moth should not be confused with the hummingbird hawk-moth of Europe.

 Adults

 It is about 1.25–2 in.
-The moth's abdomen has yellow and black segments much like those of the bumblebee, for whom it might be mistaken due to its color and flight pattern similarities.
+The moth's abdomen has yellow and black segments much like those of the bumblebee, for which it might be mistaken due to its color and flight pattern similarities.
 The moth's wings lack the large amount of scales found in most other lepidopterans, particularly in the centralized regions, making them appear clear.
-It loses the scales on its wings early after the pupa stage by its highly active flight tendencies.
+It loses the scales on its wings early after the pupa stage due to its highly active flight tendencies.

 Hemaris diffinis is an excellent bumblebee mimic.